 Medication and medical treatment

-Those available OTC include:
+Options available as OTC drugs include:

 Hot and cold therapy

-Tips for managing stress include:
+Some tips for managing stress include:

 - keeping track of events and situations that increase stress